-Lloyd Blankfein, chief executive officer of Goldman Sachs Group Inc. (GS), told jurors that Rajat Gupta wasn’t authorized while he was a board member to disclose the bank’s earnings (GS) to outsiders before the public announcement.
+Lloyd Blankfein, chief executive officer of Goldman Sachs Group Inc. (GS:US), told jurors that Rajat Gupta wasn’t authorized while he was a board member to disclose the bank’s earnings (GS:US) to outsiders before the public announcement.

 “Did you authorize Mr. Gupta to disclose on March 12, 2007, any information that was learned at the audit committee meeting to any outsider?”
 Brodsky asked.